Transport Access Strategy

-The draft Transport Access Strategy sets out the Tasmanian Government’s approach to providing better integrated and coordinated transport services for all Tasmanians, particularly those disadvantaged through economic circumstances, age or disability.
+The Transport Access Strategy sets out the Tasmanian Government’s approach to providing better integrated and coordinated land-based passenger transport services for all Tasmanians, particularly those disadvantaged through economic circumstances, age or disability.

-- Living closer: improved opportunities for people to live closer to employment, education, services, recreational opportunities and key transport corridors.
+- Living closer: improving opportunities for people to live closer to employment, education, services, recreational opportunities and key transport corridors.

-- Connected transport system: a focus on frequent, efficient, accessible, affordable and reliable transport services.
+- Connected transport system: focusing on frequent, efficient, accessible, affordable and reliable transport services.

 - Better integration: ensuring public transport is easier to use through better coordination and integration of services.

-- Closing transport gaps: developing innovative approaches to enable those members of the community who are transport disadvantaged to overcome transport barriers.
+- Closing transport gaps: developing innovative approaches to enable transport-disadvantaged members of the community to overcome transport barriers.

 - Innovative pricing: developing innovative pricing mechanisms to support the greater use of public transport in order to make it more viable.